christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 ![simply](images/Convolution_simply.png)

 We can also understand convolutions as a series of "overlapping impulse responses", of how a given system , in our case a source image, responds to various inputs (we sometimes model an impulse in maths as the function of Dirac (delta)).
+In Computer Vision and CNNs, we use ReLU (Rectified Linear Unit) as activation function to introduce non-linearity.

 For precision, in practice the term "convolution" is the theoretical operation involving flipping the kernel before applying it to the input, the term is  used interchangeably to refer to a range of operations including the  "cross-correlation" which is in fact the most efficient convolution operation for direct feature extraction.